 \label{sec:sar_special_case_of_polsar}

-The prevous section has validated the use of our models for 3-dimensional $d=3$ full polarimetric and two dimensional $d=2$ partial polarimetry cases.
+The previous section has validated the use of our models for 3-dimensional $d=3$ full polarimetric and two dimensional $d=2$ partial polarimetry cases.

-In this section, the focus is on the case where the dimensional number is reduced to 1 $d=1$.
+In this section, the model is shown to be also applicable for 1-dimensional $d=1$ case.

-Physically this means the multi-dimensional POLSAR dataset is collapsed into the one-dimensional and classical SAR data.
+Physically this means the multi-dimensional POLSAR dataset is collapsed into the one-dimensional classical(conventional?)
+SAR data.

-Mathmatically, the sample covariance matrix is reduced to the sample variance
+Mathematically, the sample covariance matrix is reduced to the sample variance

 and the determinant equates the scalar value.